eatthepie/docs/README.md

 # ⚠️ WARNING: Deprecated

-This repo is the docs for an old deprecated version of Eat The Pie.
+This repo is for an old deprecated version of Eat The Pie.
 For docs to the latest version of Eat The Pie, visit [Docs V2](https://github.com/eatthepie/docs-v2)

 ![Eat The Pie](https://github.com/eatthepie/docs/blob/main/static/img/header.png)